There are various ways in which Om can be invoked for blessing and benefitting yourself and others.

 Filling a place with Om vibrations

-When you mentally intone Om in/at the Sahasrara, the light and power of Om keep on building up throughout your aura and expanding it as long as you keep on intoning Om with your attention at the sahasrara.
+When you mentally intone Om in/at the Sahasrara, the light and power of Om keep on building up throughout your aura and expanding it as long as you keep on intoning Om with your attention at the Sahasrara.
 Everyone and everything encompassed by that light and power will be uplifted and benefitted.
 In this way you can fill an entire building or large outdoor area with the vibrations of Om.
 In this way you can bless a limitless number of people wherever you go.
 Please do not neglect this simple but wondrous practice.

 Sending Om vibrations to an individual who is present

 Simply look at a person (directly or indirectly) and silently intone Om, feeling it flowing to them and vibrating through them.
-If they will not be able to see you doing it, extend your hands palms outward toward them and intone Om mentally as intend and feel the vibrations (and even the sound) of Om flowing through your hands and going to them.
+If they will not be able to see you doing it, extend your hands palms outward toward them and intone Om mentally and feel the vibrations (and even the sound) of Om flowing through your hands and going to them.
 (To not be noticed you can also unobtrusively hold your hands toward them with your fingertips pointing toward them.
 For example, you can put your open hands on your knees or thighs and aim your fingertips at them.)
 Do this until you feel you have done enough.

 Sending Om vibrations to an individual who is not present

 Sit quietly and bring the person to mind.
 Then do simple mental japa of Om, feeling and intending that the vibrations should pervade them.
 Continue until you feel you should stop.
 You can also hold your hands out in front of you and intend the Om vibrations to go through your hands to them.
 If someone might observe you, then beam Om through your fingertips as described above.
 It does not matter if your hands are held or extended toward where they are physically, but if you know the direction they are in and prefer to face that way, do so.